jtm2021/mildewproject/README.md

 	- We want to build a binary classifier and generate reports.

 ## ML Business Case
-* The idea of the business is to create a study to visually differentiate cherry leaves between healthy and diseased with powdery mildew.
+* The idea of the business is to create a study to visually differentiate cherry leaves between healthy and diseased with powdery mildew to a degree of 97% accuracy.
 * The ideal outcome is to provide the business a reliable and high accuracy in predicting healthy or diseased cherry crop by using sample leaves.
-* The model success metrics are
-    * Accuracy of 84% or above on the test set
 * The output is reflected in a dashboard using streamlit and the team working in the business can easily upload images of a sample cherry leaf.
 It reduces the manual processes around predicting powdery mildew in the plantation.
 * Heuristics: The current diagnostic needs a well-experienced staff to perform a quality inspection to identify whether a sample cherry leaf is healthy or not.
 There is a possibility of human error in this part due because a new infection of powdery mildew in leaves cannot be detected by the human eye.